Romgaz: International

 In 2008 Romgaz became co-titleholder of petroleum rights and obligations in 3 blocks from Slovakia and 2 blocks from Poland.
 Romgaz holds 25% interest share in three exploration blocks from Slovakia, namely Svidník gas field, Medzilaborce and Snina, and an interest share of 30% in two blocks from Poland, namely Torzym-Cybinka oil field.

 In 2010, Romgaz announced that it has acquired stakes in five oil and gas fields located in Iraq.

 Storage

-Romgaz operates six underground storage facilities with a combined capacity of 2.92 cubic kilometers.
+Romgaz's subsidiary Depogaz operates five underground gas storage facilities, with a total capacity of 2.87 billion cubic meters, equaling about 90.54% of Romania's storage capacity.

 The storage facilities are located in Sărmăşel and Cetatea de Baltă in Transylvania, Bilciurești, Bălăceanca, Urziceni, and Ghercești in Southern Romania.
 The company also owns other storage facilities in joint-ventures with other companies like Depomureș in Târgu Mureș and Amgaz in Nadeș.
 The largest of the six storages is the Bilciurești facility located 40 km north-northwest of Bucharest having a storage capacity of 1.3 cubic kilometers in one cycle and it is located at a depth of 2000 m.

 Romgaz also operates a transmission network of pipelines, exceeding 3000 km.

 In 2017, total revenue for storage was $110 million (RON 464.18 million), representing a 46.44 percent increase in total income compared to 2016.

 Romgaz also owns a 41% stake in Engie's Depomures gas storage facility.